MarioLegenda/go-adjacent-set/README.md

 This package also integrates seamlessly with your database.
 It creates a table whose name you choose with your already existing database.
 The table that it creates has auto increment primary key `id`, a `name` field that must be *unique* and a `parent` field that is also an integer that defaults to `NULL`.
 It also creates an index on name and parent fields which is really important if you alter the table later on in some way.
 If you do that, don't forget that there is also an index that needs to reflect your changes.

+Also, I haven't written any code to delete a node.
+I'm still thinking about it.
+Should I remove all the subtree nodes of a parent node, delete only the one that you want to delete and keep the children orphans, soft delete them i.e. place a `deletedAt` field making it unqueriable but still in the database if you wish to restore them later on, or should I rearrange them in a way you see fit?
+Those are the questions that I hope to find the answers to.

 I hope you like it.